tiepdotme/website.source/technologies.md

 # How we work with our clients

 <p class="ui text">We have been continually employing new individuals to give extra imaginative thoughts that would enhance our collection of improvement procedures and techniques.
-We have even figured out how to make our own answers, endeavoring to satisfy our customers' expanding needs, and we have accomplished some remarkable outcomes simultaneously.</p>
+We have even figured out how to make our own answers, endeavouring to satisfy our customers' expanding needs, and we have accomplished some remarkable outcomes simultaneously.</p>

 <p class="ui text">But a vision for the future can't be realized without know-how.
 We partner with our clients to drive real innovation—the kind that turns an idea into an industry—helping them transform and grow their organizations.</p>